rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 **Hiring local movers:**

 The Rose Library currently contracts Flood Brothers movers to coordinate local moves.
 Both Flood Brothers and the Accessioning and Collections Manager need at least two weeks’ notice to coordinate the move.
-Our contact at Flood Brothers is Barry Stewart 404-799-3744 ext.
-325 barry.stewart@floodbrothers.net.
+Our contact at Flood Brothers is Barry Stewart ( ph.:404-799-3744 ext.
+325; email: barry.stewart@floodbrothers.net).

 To plan a local move the Accessioning and Collections Manager needs to know: